Skip to main content

 The University’s Medicare Advantage plans utilize Medicare Part D coverage.
 The $35 cap on insulin is for all Part D covered insulin and is applied per prescription per month.

-How are durable medical goods covered like insulin pump supplies?
+How are durable diabetic medical supplies, such as insulin pump supplies, covered?

 For Medicare retirees when using one of the approved meters and supplies, your cost-share is a $0 copay.
 To switch to one of the preferred brands, you may be required to get a new prescription from your doctor.